Radius and Ulnar Shaft Fracture 813.23

 • Loss of forearm rotation in not seen untill a minimum of 30° of rotational maluion exists.
 (Kasten P, JBJS JOT 2003;17:57)

-• See also Forearm anatomy.
+• See also Forearm Bone Anatomy.

-Forearm Fx Clinical Evaluation
+Forearm Fracture Clinical Evaluation

-Forearm Fx Xray / Diagnositc Tests
+Forearm Fracture Xray / Diagnositc Tests

-• A/P and Lateralof radius/ulna to include elbow and wrist
+• A/P and Lateral of radius/ulna to include elbow and wrist

 • Separate views of wrist and elbow if indicated